greenkeeperio/greenkeeper-lockfile/README.md

   - 6
   - 4
 before_install:
-- npm install -g greenkeeper-shrinkwrap
+- npm install -g greenkeeper-shrinkwrap@1
 - greenkeeper-shrinkwrap-update
 # Only the node version 6 job will upload the shrinkwrap
 after_script: greenkeeper-shrinkwrap-upload